-A citation from a Safety Inspector can cost you $14,753 to $147,530 from your budget, and it's easy for extra fines to get tacked on.
-Fortunately, with some shifts in enforcement focus, you can protect your company's profit margin and reputation.
+A citation from a Safety Inspector can cost you $14,753 to $147,530, and it's easy for extra fines to get tacked on.
+Fortunately, with some shifts in enforcement focus, you can protect yourself from fines and reputation damage.

 Make sure you are thoroughly prepared by training your team on the citations that inspectors will be the most rigid about in 2023.